arttuka/reagent-material-ui/README.md

 * React hooks can't be used in most Reagent components.
 [More information](https://cljdoc.org/d/reagent/reagent/1.1.1/doc/tutorials/react-features#hooks).
 * Higher order React components can only deal with components that take all their parameters (including children) in a single map.
+* MUI X DatePickers accept a `renderInput` prop.
+Rendering a Reagent element causes problems with cursor positioning.
+  You should instead render a React element with `react/createElement`.
+See [this issue](https://github.com/arttuka/reagent-material-ui/issues/39).

 For more information, check out [Reagent's interop guide](https://cljdoc.org/d/reagent/reagent/1.1.1/doc/tutorials/interop-with-react).